sonkd/theunseen/collections/_posts/Cognitive/2024-06-01-cognitive-bias.md

 hidden: false
 ---

-A list of the most relevant biases in behavioral economics.
+A list of the most relevant biases.
+...
+# Social bias
+...

+# Motivation bias
+...

+# Perceptual bias
 ...